 5. Test Cases for Contacting Customer Service

 Most of your users will (hopefully!) not need to contact your customer service team very often, if at all.
-But when you can’t automate everything, making sure that users have an easy way to report issues is vital.
+But even the best SDET can’t automate everything.
+So making sure that users have an easy way to report issues is vital.

 This way, if there are major issues that your automated testing isn’t covering, you’ll at least hear about them quickly.